 In the use-case of RACH configuration optimization, received Random Access Preambles and a contention indicator are signalled across an OAM interface.

-Monitoring of the preamble usage in a cellallows the operator to determine if the resources allocated to the RACH by the gNodeB are appropriate for the number of random access attempts.
+Monitoring of the preamble usage in a cell, via measurements, such as distribution of UE access delay and the RACH preambles sent, allows the operator to determine if the resources allocated to the RACH by the gNodeB are appropriate for the number of random access attempts.
 If the resources are underutilised, then the operator may reconfigure the gNodeB (via CM) to allocate less resource to RACH thereby freeing up resource for other uplink transmissions.
 Alternatively, if the resources are heavily utilised then this is indicative of RACH congestion leading to increased latency for the procedures listed above.
 To this effect, measurements directly reflecting RACH congestion experienced by the gNodeB and by the UEs are useful.

 The gNodeB can partition the RACH resource between dedicated preambles, randomly selected preambles in group A and randomly selected preambles in group B. This partitioning can be evaluated when usage measurements are made on each set separately.
 In a cell configured with multiple SSBs, it is important to get the measurements per SSB.